RobinBarta/PINN/README.md

 ## How to cite?

-When LPINN is useful for your scientific work and you use it or parts of it, you need to cite us:
+When PINN is useful for your scientific work and you use it or parts of it, you need to cite us:

 [1] R.Barta, M.-C. Volk, C. Bauer, C. Wagner and M. Mommert.
 Temperature and pressure reconstruction in turbulent Rayleigh-Bénard convection by Lagrangian velocities using PINN, 2025.
 Preprint: https://doi.org/10.48550/arXiv.2505.02580